-The Land of The Kings, that’s how locals call Bakara Valley.
+The Land of The Kings, that’s what locals call Bakara Valley.
 It’s where Sisingamaraja Kings was born.
 Built their legacy, kingdom, and palaces.
 In the meantime, rules until it’s time for the next king.
 Their descendants are Batak people of clan Bakara, Sinambela, Sihite, Simanullang, Marbun, and Simamora.

 Nowadays, the locals scrape the land.
 Leading Bakara Valley to be the number one producer of red onion.
 Bakara Balley enthralls visitors both for its nature and history.
 A piece of natural wonder that makes 20th-century explorers sing their praises.
 Almost at a loss for words for its beauty.
-The history sadly isn’t always pretty here.
+History sadly isn’t always pretty here.

 Lake Toba Magnificent View From Panatapan Bakkara

 The quiet palace complex of Sisingamangaraja is only 100 m2.
 Wrap Batak traditional cloth “Ulos” over the shoulder upon entering the area.
 Do not worry, it is available to borrow at the entrance.
-Sisingamangaraja Palace is also the Kings cemetery.
+Sisingamangaraja Palace is also the King’s cemetery.
 Be respectful and keep the noise down during the pilgrim.

 There are three main Batak traditional buildings as well as several worship shrines.
-Notice the design of traditional Batak, a tapered roof on the front and back.
+Notice the design of the traditional Batak, a tapered roof on the front and back.
 The wall is adorned with carved wood ornaments dominated by red, black and white.
 The tombs here are of Sisingamangaraja IX and XI.

 For decades, he fought for his people’s freedom and independence.
 It’s only after 30 years the Dutch were finally able to defeat him.
-Putting an end to Sisingamangaraja line altogether.
+Putting an end to the Sisingamangaraja line altogether.